Academic Milestones: PhD Program by Year

 • April 15 – submit a set of five exam questions for both fields to the supervisor for consideration

-• Students receive exam questions for each exam on the first day of their exam weeks
+• Students receive one exam question for each field exam on the first day of their exam weeks

 • 1st week of May – write field exam #1 (5-business day take-home exam: Mon-Fri, 11.59pm)